 With Halloween just around the corner, we take a look at some of the spooky weather that can be seen, from UFO-shaped clouds to mysterious rings around the sun and moon.
-Check out our top 10 spooky weather phenomena:1.
-Thunder and lightning
+Check out our top 10 spooky weather phenomena:

 One of the most common forms of 'scary weather', thousands of thunderstorms are taking place at any one time across the globe.
 The lightning you see during a thunderstorm is a large electrical spark caused by electrons moving from one place to another, while the rumble of thunder is caused by the noise of intense heating and expansion of the air along the path of the lightning.

 The Brocken spectre effect is produced when an observer stands above the upper surface of a cloud - on a mountain or high ground - with the sun behind them.
-When they view their shadow the light is reflected back in such a way that a spooky circular 'glory' appears around the point directly opposite the sun.3.
-Fallstreak hole
+When they view their shadow the light is reflected back in such a way that a spooky circular 'glory' appears around the point directly opposite the sun.

-A fallstreak hole appears as a mysterious hole in the clouds, hence it is sometimes known as a 'holepunch cloud'.
+A Fallstreak hole appears as a mysterious hole in the clouds, hence it is sometimes known as a 'holepunch cloud'.
 They form in clouds of supercooled water droplets, where water is below 0 °C but has not yet frozen.
 When aircraft punch through this cloud layer, they can cause air to expand and cool as it passes over the aircraft wings or propeller.
-This sudden change in temperature can be enough to encourage the supercooled droplets to freeze and fall from the cloud layer causing the distinctive hole in the clouds.4.
-Dust devil
+This sudden change in temperature can be enough to encourage the supercooled droplets to freeze and fall from the cloud layer causing the distinctive hole in the clouds.

-A dust devil (sometimes known as a 'willy-willy') is an upward spiraling, dust-filled vortex of air that can vary in height from a few feet to over 1,000 ft.
+A dust devil (sometimes known as a 'Willy-willy') is an upward spiraling, dust-filled vortex of air that can vary in height from a few feet to over 1,000 ft.
 The phenomenon can seemingly appear from nowhere lasting only a few minutes before cool air is sucked into its base cutting off its heat supply.
 They mainly occur in desert and semi-arid areas, where the ground is dry and high surface temperatures produce strong updrafts.

 Sea mist occurs when mild air moves over the sea, which is cooler.
 It can be particularly spooky when sea mist comes in during the day and visibility is drastically reduced.
 The spooky nature of sea mist is used by Bram Stoker to announce the mysterious arrival of Count Dracula onto the shores Whitby.

 "It needed but little effort to imagine that the spirits of those lost at sea were touching their living brethren with the clammy hands of death, and many a one shuddered as the wreaths of sea-mist swept by."

-A faint ring around the moon is created when the sunlight reflected by the moon passes through ice crystals in high-level cirriform cloud and is refracted to create a 'halo' around the moon.8.
-Lenticular clouds
+A faint ring around the moon is created when the sunlight reflected by the moon passes through ice crystals in high-level cirriform cloud and is refracted to create a 'Haloes' around the moon.

-Owing to their distinctive oval shape, Lenticular clouds have often been mistaken as UFO sightings.
+Owing to their distinctive oval shape, Other clouds have often been mistaken as UFO sightings.
 They form when the air is stable and winds blow from the same or similar direction at many levels of the troposphere.
 As the wind blows across hilly or mountainous regions, the air undulates in a downstream train of waves.
-If there is enough moisture in the air, these waves will condense to form the unique appearance of lenticular clouds.9.
-Red sunsets
+If there is enough moisture in the air, these waves will condense to form the unique appearance of lenticular clouds.

 Sunsets are often one of nature's most beautiful sights, but sometimes a particularly vibrant blood red sunset can create a spooky effect.
-The same effect at sunrise also give rise to the shepherd's warning in the familiar "red sky at night" proverb.10.
-Dust storms
+The same effect at sunrise also give rise to the shepherd's warning in the familiar "Red sky at night and other weather sayings " proverb.

 Dust and sand storms can be whipped up rapidly by strong winds in arid regions.
 Dust storms can look particularly ominous as they approach with heights of up to 40 metres.